skip to Main Content

 At Bray, a quintessentially English village on the River Thames in Berkshire, the two come together quite beautifully.
 Now you can enjoy some of the finest food in the world, while settling in to an enchanting cottage in Bray for a long and unforgettable weekend.
 For any serious gastronome, and for people who simply enjoy the finer things in life, heaven on earth is at Bray.

-In the UK, only four restaurants hold the coveted three Michelin stars; it’s therefore extraordinary that two of them are located in Bray.
+In the UK, only eight restaurants hold the coveted three Michelin stars; it’s therefore extraordinary that two of them are located in Bray.

 THE FAT DUCK